xuleimath/website/docs/examples/understanding_template.md

         └── main.rs                        <-- Host code goes here
 ```

-Now let's go through writing code for each of these three components in detail.
+Now let's go through these three components in detail.

 ## Guest code
-First let's look at the how to write guest code.
-This is the code you will be proving you faithfully executed.

-### Guest code: No-op
-In the simplest case, the guest code can do nothing at all, as shown below:
+The guest code is the code the prover wants to demonstrate is faithfully executed.
+The template starts from the simplest possible guest code -- its guest method does nothing:
 ```
 #![no_std]
 #![no_main]